rayanisran/play-network-solution/DEV-README.md

 # ♪ Music Player Update Service

 Imagine you want to update the software of thousands of music players that are already in the field.
 A music player is composed of multiple components, each having its own version.
-This project is a Python-based solution designed to update these music players through a simulated API.
+This project is a Python-based solution designed to update these music players through an API running on a local Flask server.
 The project consists of three main components:

 1. **`main.py`** – Handles the main logic of sending requests to a server to update music player profiles.
 Requests are scheduled every 15 minutes.
 2. **`tests.py`** – Unit tests for the `update_player` function using the `unittest` framework.
 3. **`mock_api.py`** – A mock API running on a local server that simulates the responses for the player profile updates, including success and error cases.

----

 ## Table of Contents